Over twenty years

 to teaching, and a secure and respectful working environment are

 examples of the kinds of issues that the Faculty Association has worked

 diligently to achieve.

 working life at USF.
-You will help keep us strong and, in partnership
+You help keep us strong and, in partnership

 with the university, we will contribute significantly to the shared